rohitroyrr8/certification-network/README.md

 # certification-network
 The education can utilise the feature set of blockchain to reduce the difficulties faced in the traditional certification process.
 By using hyperledger fabric network , you can set up a distributed between the education authority, employer and collleges or universities.
-Cerficatation details can be immutably stored and accessed from the blockchain by anyone in a permissioned way by any organization
+Cerfication details can be immutably stored and accessed from the blockchain by anyone in a permissioned way by any organization

 ## Dependencies
 Install these prerequisites in your machine